Nexus Theory Home Vitamin B2 Vitamin B12 Iron Vitamin D Paradoxical Prevention Contact

 "Nexus Theory™"

 In the preceding sections on Iron, Vitamin B12, Vitamin B2 and Vitamin D we discussed how deficiencies in each of these factors are associated with the development of Autism, and identification of such deficiencies may help in the treatment and prevention of the condition.
 The possibility exists that at some stage in development, all of these factors "come together" at some point, and as such the condition has a much higher probability of occurring if some or all of the factors are involved in a unique developmentally important reaction or functional activity.
 Such a meeting point would be regarded as a "Nexus".
 According to the "Nexus Theory™", proposed by Dr Russell-Jones, the deficiencies outlined in the relevant sections come together in a central point, vertix, or Nexus.
 This point of convergence involves the final step in activation of the pro-hormone form of vitamin D (calcidiol, 25-hydroxy-vitamin D) to the biologically active form of vitamin D (calcitriol, 1,25-dihydroxy-vitamin D).
 This Nexus involves the interaction of three different enzymes in a three enzyme complex, CYP27B1 (25-hydroxyvitamin D3 1-alpha-hydroxylase), Adrenodoxin (an Iron-sulphur protein) and Adrenodoxin reductase (an NADPH/.FAD enzyme).
 A corollary of the theory is that a deficiency in the amount of 1, 25-dihydroxy vitamin D in combination with the deficiencies that cause the vitamin D deficiency (iron, B2 and B12) would dramatically affect the development of both the foetus and the new-born child.
 Since both active vitamin D and melatonin (a methylation product) are required for induction of neuronal stem cells to become myelin-producing oligodendrocytes, the condition would become even more "serious" as levels of functional B12 were reduced.
+Given that maintenance of myelin-producing oligodendrocytes in adults, the theory would be equally applicable to treatment of Alzheimer's Disease.

 Vitamin D and the "Nexus Theory™"